mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/ps.md

 - List all processes of the current user as a tree
 `ps --user $(id -u) f`

-- Get the parent pid of a process
+- Get the parent PID of a process
 `ps -o ppid= -p {{pid}}`

 - Sort processes by memory consumption